-Wachusett Reservoir water is sampled at the CWTP raw water tap in Marlborough before it enters the MetroWest/Metropolitan Boston systems.
+Wachusett Reservoir water is sampled at the CWTP raw water tap in Marlborough before being treated and entering the MetroWest/Metropolitan Boston systems.

 Fecal coliform levels tend to increase during the winter because, when water bodies near Wachusett ice over, waterfowl seek open water.
 Many roost at Wachusett, which tends to freeze later in the year than smaller ponds nearby.